DIFI-Consortium/DIFI-Certification/readme.md

 ```

-(note:  dvs.py --help)   #will print usage string which has more detail about each arg for 'Version Context' packet
+(note:  dvs.py --help)
+print usage string which has more detail about each arg for 'Version Context' packet

-(note:  dcs.py --help)   #will print usage string which has more detail about each arg for 'Standard Context' packet
+(note:  dcs.py --help)
+print usage string which has more detail about each arg for 'Standard Context' packet

-(note:  dds.py --help)   #will print usage string which has more detail about each arg for 'Data' packet
+(note:  dds.py --help)
+print usage string which has more detail about each arg for 'Data' packet

 2) To serialize/decode stream of bytes into DifiVersionContextPacket class instance, and then output instance as JSON string: